Grant management software: Software functions

-The pre-award grad process encompasses everything done before a grant is awarded, such as searching for specific grant types open for application, writing and submitting the grant application, and receiving the rejection or denial letter from the potential grantor.
+The pre-award grant process encompasses everything done before a grant is awarded, such as searching for specific grant types open for application, writing and submitting the grant application, and receiving the rejection or denial letter from the potential grantor.
 The post-award process encompasses tasks after an award is won, such as purchasing research equipment, tracking and certifying research efforts, accounting tasks, and reporting to the grantor or grantors.

 Some software variants provide features for the entire lifecycle of a grant.
 Other solutions offer comprehensive and targeted services for the pre-award process.
 Others focus on the grant discovery part of the pre-award process, yet others offer some post-award services.

 More comprehensive solutions offer functionality that addresses all of the above aspects.

 Most grant management solutions are available as a hosted service.
 Under this model, customers pay vendors for online access to the software.
 Commonly called SaaS (software as a service) or a cloud service, hosted software is available as an application that is run at vendors’ own facilities.
 One of the benefits of hosted software is that customers often need little or no internal IT support.
 Despite some concern over security, hosted services are usually more secure than nonprofits’ own IT systems.